2022–23 Munster Rugby season: Events

 Hooker Declan Moore left the province to join Ulster on a permanent basis, having spent time on loan at the northern province during the previous season.
 Fly-half Jake Flannery joined Moore in moving north to Ulster, whilst lock Jason Jenkins moved east to join Leinster after an injury-disrupted season at Munster, and fullback Matt Gallagher and flanker Chris Cloete joined former head coach Johann van Graan at Bath.
 Veteran prop John Ryan left to join English club Wasps, and hooker Kevin O'Byrne joined English RFU Championship club Ealing Trailfinders.
 Centre Alex McHenry and back-three Seán French left the province to join English Championship clubs Jersey Reds and Bedford Blues respectively, whilst scrum-half Rowan Osborne and academy back-three Jonathan Wren were both forced to retire due to injury, and South African world cup-winning centre Damian de Allende returned to Japanese domestic rugby with Saitama Wild Knights.
 Centre Chris Farrell was released from his contract with the province in early March 2023 to join French club Oyonnax, with prop James French and centre Dan Goggin also being released by the province in March 2023 to pursue a new playing opportunities.

 Munster were drawn in pool B for the 2022–23 European Rugby Champions Cup and faced French club Toulouse, who have won the competition a record five times and have knocked Munster out of tournament in the previous two seasons, and English club Northampton Saints, who beat Munster in the 2000 Heineken Cup Final and last faced the province during the 2011–12 Heineken Cup pool stage.

 Munster began pre-season with a 28–19 defeat at home to English club Gloucester on 26 August 2022.
 The following day, after the GAA Central Council unanimously backed the proposal, Munster confirmed they would face a South Africa XV in a friendly held at Cork GAA's 45,000-capacity Páirc Uí Chaoimh on 10 November 2022.
-It would be the first time Munster have faced a South African national team in the professional era - their last such meeting was in 1970 - and would also see former Munster coaches Rassie Erasmus and Jacques Nienaber return to the province for the first time since their departure in 2017.
+It would be the first time Munster faced a South Africa representative team in the professional era – their last such meeting was in 1970 – and would also see former Munster coaches Rassie Erasmus and Jacques Nienaber return to the province for the first time since their departure in 2017.
 Munster's second and final pre-season fixture was a 19–14 defeat to London Irish on 2 September 2022.

 Munster opened their 2022–23 United Rugby Championship season with a 20–13 defeat away to Cardiff on 17 September 2022.
 Cardiff lead 12–6 at half-time, with Ben Healy scoring Munster's points from two penalties, before a 62nd minute try from Jack O'Sullivan, converted by Jack Crowley, gave Munster a 13–12 lead.
 Cardiff's lead was restored by a 68th-minute penalty from Jarrod Evans and Aled Summerhill's 77th minute try sealed the home sides win.
 New signings Malakai Fekitoa and Antoine Frisch made their competitive debuts for the province in the fixture.